Gunwalloe: National and archaeological significance

 Gunwalloe is home to a number of listed buildings, such as the Church of Saint Winwaloe and Rose Cottage.
 The wreck of what is thought to be a seventeenth-century armoured cargo vessel identified as an English East Indiaman lies off Fishing Cove, one of Gunwalloe's three major beaches.
 The ship was supposedly on her return journey laden with an extremely valuable cargo of spices, indigo, drugs, Indian piece goods and 100 LT of pepper, when she was stranded near Loe Bar.
 Historical evidence indicates that salvage took place soon after the wrecking.
 Another wreck in 1525, that of the St Antony, carrying the King of Portugal's bullion, plate and silver.
 45 sailors survived the wreck and for two days were helped by local people to salvage the treasure.
 Whereupon, three local magistrates attacked them and carried off more than £10,000 worth of goods.
 A legal battle ensued in the Court of Star Chamber.

 In late 2010, an early medieval site was excavated at Gunwalloe by a team of archaeologists from Exeter University and the National Trust.

 Recreation

 The Halzephron Inn has a history of smuggling and is close to Gunwalloe Cove.
 The name Halzephron means "hell's headland".
-The inn has a restaurant and offers a range of beers and wines.

 The inn was built in 1468 and parts of it have been constructed with timber salvaged from shipwrecks on the coast.

 Gunwalloe beach is used by naturists.